 Mt Tarawera last erupted early this century totally destroying the famous Pink and White Terraces, which was nicknamed the" 8th wonder of the natural world".
 It was New Zealand's number one tourust attraction.
 The remaining mountain after the eruption has a great gash that divides the volcano.
 You can take walking tours up to the top of this volcano as well as walk around the rim and admire the surrounding view including Lake Tarawera.

-The Bay of Plenty is one of the most scenic and diverse regions in New Zealand, and visitors to New Zealand have been known to visit and stay much longer than they anticipated at the expense of the rest of New Zealand.
-It becomes obvious when you are here just how much this area has on offer.
+The Bay of Plenty is one of the most scenic and diverse regions in New Zealand, and freelance visitors to New Zealand have been known to end up staying much longer here than anticipated leaving little time to explore the rest of the country.

 Original versions of our photos can be purchased & web versions can be shared subject to conditions.